smjuni/Digital-Marketing---Non-Profit-Donation-Ecommerce-Transaction-Analysis/README.md

 ## Limitations:
-Because this is a home made data set
+Because this is a home made data set there is some 'randomness' to the field entry.
+Eg. TOF Conversion campaign etc.
+The date range also only includes April - July 2025